 Natasha Rabinovich

-Natasha is a Licensed Social Worker (LSW) with a master’s in social work (MSW) from DePaul University.
-They began their career as an addiction intervention specialist and have since worked with diverse populations, including individuals experiencing severe mental health conditions, survivors of sexual trauma and domestic violence, and LGBTQIA+ individuals navigating gender-affirming care.
-Their work is deeply rooted in making therapy accessible, affirming, and culturally responsive.
+Natasha is a Licensed Social Worker (LSW) with a master’s in social work from DePaul University.
+They began their career as an addiction intervention specialist and have since worked across a range of settings, supporting individuals navigating severe mental health conditions, survivors of sexual trauma and domestic violence, and LGBTQIA+ individuals seeking gender-affirming care.
+Their approach is grounded in the belief that therapy should be accessible, responsive, and radical in its affirmation of each person’s right to autonomy, healing, and self-definition.

 Natasha’s therapeutic approach is collaborative, person-centered, and grounded in evidence-based methods while recognizing the limitations of traditional Western psychology.
-They integrate trauma-informed modalities, including mindfulness-based practices, somatic work, and Dialectical Behavior Therapy (DBT), with a strong emphasis on intersectionality and anti-oppressive care.
+They integrate trauma-informed modalities, including mindfulness-based practices and Dialectical Behavior Therapy (DBT), with a strong emphasis on intersectionality and anti-oppressive care.
 Therapy with them is not a one-size-fits-all process but rather an adaptive, client-led journey—whether that means processing past wounds, learning grounding techniques, or challenging narratives that have shaped their mental health.